ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch02_Fundamentals/Lessons/01_hello_with_variable.md

 Instead of just passing the string value "Hello World" to the `print()` function, we can store the value in a variable.

+A variable is just a name for some place in memory where you have stored a value*.
+It is much more convenient for the programmer to be able to access values by name rather than trying to keep track of the various memory locations where the actual data is stored.

+> *Note: This is an over-simplification.
+There's a lot more going on under
+> the covers in variables, and eventually you'll need to understand ideas
+> like the `stack` and the `heap`, `pointers`, `mutability`, etc. For now,
+> though, it's accurate enough, and it explains how a coder uses variables.

 In Python, the syntax for declaring a variable is `name = value`

 ```python